dotnet/csharplang/proposals/low-level-struct-improvements.md

 When discussing the *ref-safe-to-escape* of arguments that correspond to `in` parameters they will be generalized as `ref` arguments in the spec.
 In the case the argument is an lvalue then the *ref-safe-to-escape* is that of the lvalue, otherwise it is *current method*.
 Again `in` will only be called out here when it is important to the semantic of the current rule.

+<a name="return-only"></a>
+The design also requires that the introduction of a new escape scope: *return only*.
+This is similar to *calling method* in that it can be returned but it can **only** be returned through a `return` statement.

+The details of *return only* is that it's a scope which is greater than *current method* but smaller than *calling method*.
+An expression provided to a `return` statement must be at least *return only*.
+As such most existing rules fall out.
+For example assignment into a `ref` parameter from an expression with a *safe-to-escape* of *return only* will fail because it's smaller than the `ref` parameters *safe-to-escape* which is *calling method*.
+The need for this new escape scope will be discussed [below](#rules-unscoped).

+Any expression or statement which explicitly returns a value from a method or lambda must have a *safe-to-escape*, and if applicable a *ref-safe-to-escape*, of at least *return only*.
+That includes `return` statements, expression bodied members and lambda expressions.

 <a name="rules-method-invocation"></a>

 The span safety rules for method invocation will be updated in several ways.
 The first is by recognizing the impact that `scoped` has on arguments.
 For a given argument `a` that is passed to parameter `p`: